Retrotink/Apple-II-VGA/README.md

 Insert flush with PCB, turn and solder the inside row first, followed by the outer 2 rows. <br>
 Check your work, and then solder the support tabs down.<br>
 <br>
-Step 8: Install the 74LVC245 Buffer IC's into the sockets<br>
+## Step 8: Install the 74LVC245 Buffer IC's into the sockets<br>
 You will need to pin the pins slightly inwards to align with the sockets.<br>
-Make sure all the IC's are facing towards the Voltage Regulator.<br>
+## CAUTION: Make sure all the IC's are facing towards the Voltage Regulator.<br>
 Check for bent pins.
 Check for missing solder points<br>